hoffmangroup/newmap/docs/source/usage.rst

 Usage
 =====

-Newmap allows you to create a FM-index for your sequence of interest, then generate k-mers from the same sequence to count their occurances on the index.
-Specifically it attempts to find a minimum unique count 1 for ranges of k.
+Newmap is set of tools for quantifying mappability for any sequence.
+It accomplishes this by finding unique read/k-mer lengths at every position in your sequence.
+From these unique lengths, both single-read and multi-read mappability can be generated for a specific read length.

+To produce mappability tracks, the following steps are performed:

+1. Create an FM-index for the sequence of interest.
+2. Search and record unique read/k-mer lengths from a specified range for each position in your sequence.
+This search is done by counting the number of "aligned reads" to the indexed sequence.
+3. Generate mappability tracks from the unique read/k-mer lengths for a specified read length.

-These unique counts are stored in a ``.unique`` file which is a binary file containing integers of the minimum unique length found.
-These files can be used to generate mappability data for a give k-mer length.
+These unique counts are stored in a ``.unique`` file which is a binary file containing integers of the minimum unique length found from the search range.
+The single-read mappability is stored in a BED file, while the multi-read mappability is stored in a WIG file.

 Newmap requires a CPU with AVX2 support, and has only been tested on Linux.